JVK00052/game-exchange/README.md

 1. Create a new folder in your prefered Code Editor

-2. Clone the "Nail'd It-Clientside" and "Nail'd It-Serverside" Repository to the new folder you created
+2. Clone the "nail-dit-clientside" and "nail-dit-serverside" Repository to the new folder you created

-3. Within your Code Editor terminal, CD into the new folder and then CD into "Nail'd It-Serverside" and run the following command```npm install```

-4. Within your Code Editor terminal, CD into the new folder and then CD into "Nail'd It-Clientside" and run the following command```npm install```.
+3. Within your Code Editor terminal, CD into the new folder and then CD into "nail-dit-serverside" and run the following command```npm install```.
+This will add the folder ```node_modules``` to your folder structure, this will allow the backend to run smoothly.

-5. Now, in the same Code Editor terminal you CD'd into, run the command ```nodemon index.js```.
-This will run the server
+4. In the same Code Editor terminal you CD'd into, run the command ```nodemon index.js```.
+This will run the server.

-6. Within your Code Editor terminal, CD into the new folder and then CD into "Nail'd It-Clientside" and run the following command```npm install```
+5. Now, within your Code Editor terminal, CD into the new folder and then CD into "nail-dit-clientside" and run the following command```npm install```.

-This will update the current package.json and it's dependencies and add a folder named "node_modules", this will allow you to run the application smoothly.
+This will update the current package.json and it's dependencies and add a folder named "node_modules", this will allow you to run the frontend smoothly.

 7. Now, in the same Code Editor terminal you CD'd into, run the command ```ng serve -o```.
 This will open a new window in your default browser with the clientside application running.
+  - Note! it may ask you the following within your terminal: ```?
+Something is already running on port 3000.
+Would you like to run the app on another port instead?
+(Y/n)```.

+  - Press ```Y```.
+It asks you this because your backend-server is already running on Local Host Port:3000.
+This will start the frontend-server on Port:3001 so there is no conflict.

 ## Running end-to-end tests